TrudAX/denistrunin-blog/src/draft/ax2012-sqldelete/index.md

 ## A standard way to delete from a large table

-There are a lot of standard cleanup procedures that using the following code to perform a delete
+There are a lot of standard cleanup procedures already build in the system.
+A good overview for the latest D365FO can be found here [Reviewing Large Tables and Database Growth](https://community.dynamics.com/ax/b/axinthefield/posts/f-o-data-management-reviewing-large-tables-and-database-growth)

-In order to delete records from a table you can use the following code
+Usually you will see the following code to perform a delete from table operation:

+A "while select" loop

 ```csharp
 while select MyBigTable